Healthy Banana Oatmeal Chocolate Chip Cookies (vegan)

 The Ingredient List

-Oat flour-Did you know that it is easy to make oat flour?
+Oat flour: Did you know that it is easy to make oat flour?
 All you need is a blender and some old-fashioned oats.
 Simply blend the oats until they turn into flour!
 It’s as easy as that.

-Oats-You will want to use old-fashioned oats for this recipe.
+Oats: You will want to use old-fashioned oats for this recipe.
 You can find oats in a gluten-free oats if you are looking to cut the gluten.

-Baking powder, baking soda, and salt-These are typical ingredients you would find in a cookie.
+Baking powder, baking soda, and salt: These are typical ingredients you would find in a cookie.
 Easy peasy.

-Plant-based milk-I like to use a blend of almond and coconut milk.
+Plant-based milk: I like to use a blend of almond and coconut milk.
 Use whatever you have on hand.
 If you are vegetarian, regular milk will do.

-Coconut oil-Use extra virgin and cold pressed varieties.
+Coconut oil: Use extra virgin and cold-pressed varieties.
 You will need to lightly melt the coconut oil and then allow it to slightly cool for this recipe.

-Ripe banana-I am referring to a banana that has brown spots all over the skin.
+Ripe banana: I am referring to a banana that has brown spots all over the skin.
 The more ripe the better.

-Vanilla extract-Make sure to use all-natural extract.
-Imitation vanilla products have artificial flavors which I am sure you know by now aren’t healthy.
+Vanilla extract: Make sure to use all-natural extract.
+Imitation vanilla products have artificial flavors, which I am sure you know by now aren’t healthy.

-Chocolate chips-Feel free to use your favorite brand of vegan chocolate chips.
-I like to use Lakanto chocolate chips which are sweetened with monk fruit and are dairy-free.
+Chocolate chips: Feel free to use your favorite brand of vegan chocolate chips.

 The Instructions

-Step Three: In the bowl of a food processor add the mashed banana.
+Step two: In the bowl of a food processor, add the ripe banana.
 Process the banana until it is smooth.
-Then, add the remaining wet ingredients which include vanilla, plant-based milk, maple syrup, and coconut oil.
-Make sure the coconut oil is in liquid form, otherwise, you will need to lightly heat it in the microwave first.
+Then, add the remaining wet ingredients, which include vanilla, plant-based milk, maple syrup, and coconut oil.
+Pulse until smooth.
+Set aside.

 Just blended the wet ingredients in a food processor.